 Corequisite: PHY 201

 A continuation of the introductory physics sequence which covers topics in electrostatics, magnetism, optics, and modern physics.
 Fundamental concepts from Physics I are described in greater complexity.
-Students a respected to apply their understanding of energy, mass, force, and inertia to more advanced problems involving atomic systems.
+Students are expected to apply their understanding of energy, mass, force, and inertia to more advanced problems involving atomic systems.
 Demonstrations and computational simulations are used to increase conceptual understanding.
-Concurrent enrollment in PHY213 required.
-(Lab fee)
+Concurrent enrollment in PHY 213.
+(Lab Fee) Prerequisite: PHY 201.

 The laboratory component of Physics II which reinforces and expands on concepts taught in the lecture.
 Group experiments are conducted in order to analyze the behavior of physical systems.
 Emphasis is placed on interpretation and inference as students are expected to use knowledge from the previous course to explain physical phenomena.
 Computational interface equipment and graphing software are used extensively.
 Students design and construct their own experiment on two occasions.
 Corequisite: PHY 212

 Bachelor of Arts Curriculum: